 The four purposes above suggest eight core competencies that, if properly integrated into education, will equip students who leave school to engage in the personal, cultural, economic, and social challenges they will inevitably face in their lives.
 These competencies are curiosity, creativity, criticism, communication, collaboration, compassion, composure, and citizenship

-Communication—the ability to express thoughts and feelings clearly and confidently in a range of media and forms
+The ability to express thoughts and feelings clearly and confidently in a range of media and forms

-Criticism—the ability to analyze information and ideas and to form reasoned arguments and judgments
+The ability to analyze information and ideas and to form reasoned arguments and judgments

-Collaboration—the ability to work constructively with others
+The ability to work constructively with others

 The human adventure can only be carried forward through complex forms of collaboration.
 Without the ability to work with others we would stand no chance against the challenges we collectively face.
 Fortunately, human beings are social creatures: we live and learn in the company of others.
 This is true in most situations, but seldom cultivated in school environments.
 Too often, young people learn in groups but not as groups.

-Compassion—the ability to empathize with others and to act accordingly
+The ability to empathize with others and to act accordingly

-Composure—the ability to connect with the inner life of feeling and develop a sense of personal harmony and balance
+The ability to connect with the inner life of feeling and develop a sense of personal harmony and balance

-Citizenship—the ability to engage constructively with society and to participate in the processes that sustain it
+The ability to engage constructively with society and to participate in the processes that sustain it

 Again and again we don’t have that much time on this planet (see 4 Thousand Weeks - Time Management for Mortals):

 In Western cultures we avoid death.
 Not the act itself, but acknowledging it, talking about it, and processing what it really means.
 As a result, too many people live as though it will never happen to them or the people they love.
 They endure their lives, get through each week, and wait for the weekend.
 As life goes on they increasingly feel they have lost their chance to be happy and fulfilled.